Animal Tattoo Meanings: On Animism and Tattooing

 The Gentle Ones: On Friendship and Love

 Not all animals are terrifying, ferocious, and deadly!
-There are some animals that were bred to be our friends, who accompany us through life – including all its ups and downs!
+Some animals were bred to be our friends, who accompany us through life – including all its ups and downs!

 Dogs are the best companions and friends – loyal, trustworthy, brave, protective, devoted.
 They teach us to be non-judgemental.

-With dogs, each breed has its own meaning and symbolism.
-For instance, Labradors symbolize unconditional acceptance, Corgis symbolize being protective and loyal to one’s ‘herd’, and Great Danes symbolize being easy-going and strong-willed – and to never let anyone walk all over you!
+With dogs, each breed has its meaning and symbolism.
+For instance, Labradors symbolize unconditional acceptance, Corgis symbolize being protective and loyal to one’s ‘herd’, and Great Danes express being easy-going and strong-willed – and to never let anyone walk all over you!

 Cats are curious and playful, but they can be quite terrifying if they’re crossed!
-Overall, cats have a very clear message – live proud and free!
+Overall, cats have an unequivocal message – live proud and free!

 In China, the panda is an auspicious symbol said to bring luck and prosperity.